centrica-engineering/nucleus-docs/docs/components/ns-cta.md

 * It should always be clear to the user what the CTA's action is through its text.
 * To be aware of the distinct roles of the CTA's types `direct` and `text` and that they don't always act as a `primary` and `secondary` button.
 * Try not to have multiple CTA's next to each other.
-* Don't make the main purpose of the page to have a group of CTA's.
+* Don't make the main purpose of the page to have a group of CTAs.
-* Don't overload the page with the same type of CTA or too many CTA's.
+* Don't overload the page with the same type of CTA or too many CTAs.
-* Loading message should be the action of the text of the CTA.
+* The `loading` message should be the action of the text of the CTA.
 E.g. "Get a quote" becomes "Getting your quote...".

 ## Usage